 It depends on your location, but across the globe one thing about home ownership is generally the same, and that’s the requirement of a big lump sum up-front as a down payment or deposit.
 This means you’ll need a hefty amount of cash just to enter the property market.

-There are other initial costs too depending on your country, like taxes, property transfer tax, solicitor bills and title fees.
+There are other initial costs too depending on your country, like taxes, property transfer tax, solicitor bills and non-metered services.

 The cost of upkeep